CM515/CM515.github.io/_pages/home.md

     btn_label: "Learn more"
 ---

+Want to make a site like this one?
+Here's a [tutorial](https://temporal-windscreen-639.notion.site/Github-Portfolio-Lesson-for-CM515-1e55bd019b2f80a7855feacaa46e4632)!
-Portfolio of materials from [CSU CM515](https://github.com/Colorado-State-University-CMB/CM515-course-2025/tree/main)!
+This tutorial is part of [CSU CM515](https://github.com/Colorado-State-University-CMB/CM515-course-2025/tree/main).

 # Resources